 Even if a proposed action is on the agency's CATEX List, a CATEX cannot be applied if there are any extraordinary circumstances.
-Extraordinary circumstances potentially include, but are not limited to, NAAQS nonattainment or maintenance areas and inadequate insignificant air impact documented.
+Extraordinary circumstances potentially include, but are not limited to, the action is proposed to occur in a NAAQS nonattainment or maintenance areas and/or inadequate insignificant air impact documented.
 Therefore, it is important for an agency to verify and document that no extraordinary circumstances exist that may cause the proposed action to potentially have a significant effect in a particular situation.